-After completing the researchmaster in gender and etnicity (UU) and a bachelor in cultural anthropology, I am currently employed as a PhD candidate at the department of philosophy and religious studies at Utrecht University.
-Here I work on a project about women’s conversion narratives: “Beyond ‘Religion versus Emancipation‘: Gender and Sexuality in Women’s Conversions to Judaism, Christianity and Islam in Contemporary Western Europe.
-From 2016 until 2021, I will apply qualitative research methods to comparatively study women’s conversions to Judaism, Pentecostalism and Islam in the Netherlands.
+After completing the researchmaster in gender and ethnicity (UU) and a bachelor in cultural anthropology, I was employed as a PhD candidate at the department of philosophy and religious studies at Utrecht University until August 2021.
+Here I worked on a project about women’s conversion narratives: “Beyond ‘Religion versus Emancipation‘: Gender and Sexuality in Women’s Conversions to Judaism, Christianity and Islam in Contemporary Western Europe.
+My PhD research applies qualitative research methods to comparatively study women’s conversions to Judaism, Pentecostalism and Islam in the Netherlands.
 This project is connected to Ghent University in a joint doctorate.

 Theoretically, I am interested in comparative religious studies, Jewish studies, cultural anthropology, gender studies, and the study of the secular.
 This is reflected in the topics of my research: I have written about women’s religiosity; sexuality and religious/secular discourses; Jewish women’s use of the tallit; LGBTQI+ and women’s rights and emancipation in the Netherlands; the position of LGBTQI+ people in Dutch Protestant communities; queer studies in/and religion; and transgender imagery in Christian traditions.
 In the past, I have collaborated with the NWO research project ‘Contested Privates.
 The Oppositional Pairing of Religion and Homosexuality in Contemporary Public Discourse in the Netherlands.’
 Over all, intersections of religion and gender/sexuality shape my research in content as well as in theory.
 Being a trained cultural anthropologist, the focus is on personal narratives and experiences as connected to broader political and academic discourses.
 This interdisciplinary approach is reflected through out my research and publications.